logging

 This is a low level logging and that makes it very flexible.

-By default, the condition will contain the same fields as any
+By default, the condition will contain these fields:

 - message: [character(1)] The message to be logged